 For instance, A-frame tents are easy to pitch and do not cost much but these do not offer as much space inside.
 Also, these are not great for windy conditions as the shape isn’t aerodynamic.
 Dome tents offer good stability and are spacious but these cost a bit more.

 The third category of tents includes expedition tents.
 The name suggests these tents are specifically designed for expeditions.
 Where you would likely face extremely harsh conditions.
 These weigh a lot more as compared to other types of tents.

-Also have stronger fabrics along with additional poles as these are designed to camp in extreme weather.
+Also, have stronger fabrics along with additional poles as these are designed to camp in extreme weather.
 You need to consider and buy best waterproof tent on the market.

 The problem with comparing sizes is that there is no standard in the industry.
 If a particular model from a company is listed as a 3 person camping tent.
 It may be significantly bigger or smaller than a 3 person camping tent from another company.
 Also, most companies measure the size of people lying down.
 They don’t take into account the room needed for supplies or equipment.
 So, it’s better to buy a tent.
-The size which is bigger than you may need if you want to have a bit more space for your gear.
+The size is bigger than you may need if you want to have a bit more space for your gear.